konaraddi/c1-airbnb/README.md

 #### What's the `sentiment_analysis.py` for?

 For accomplishing the **Popular Neighborhoods** objective, where neighborhoods averaging the most positive reviews were discovered and then copied to the web app.
 It was ran once; it does not run every time the user visits the web app.
-In fact, it took ~40 minutes for `sentiment_analysis.py` to run, and it only went over 5% of all available reviews.
+In fact, it took ~40 minutes for `sentiment_analysis.py` to run, and it only went over 5% of all available reviews because it takes time for the Vivekn Sentiment Analysis API to process requests made to it.

 #### Why did you only sample 5% of the reviews to determine the neighborhoods averaging the most positive reviews?